Understanding the ITIN Renewal Process

 To make this renewal process easier, the IRS is offering a family option for ITIN renewal.
-If your ITIN has the middle digits of 70, 71, 72, 78, 79 or 80 and you receive a renewal letter from the IRS, you can choose to renew your family at the same time.
+If you receive a renewal letter from the IRS, you can choose to renew ITINs for other members of your family at the same time.
 Family members include: the tax filer, spouse and dependents.

-Affected taxpayers must use the most current version of the Form W-7 and check the box that says “Renewal”.
-Refer to the Form W-7 instructions for guidance.
+Affected taxpayers must use the most current version of the Form W-7 and check the box that says “Renewal.”
+Refer to the Form W-7 and ITIN renewal instructions for guidance.

 If you do not renew your ITINs and file a U.S. tax return using an expired ITIN, there may be a delay in processing your tax return.
-If not renewed by the return due date the child tax credit and the American Opportunity Credit may also be denied.
+If not renewed by the return due date certain tax benefits may also be denied.

 Taxpayers should take action to renew their ITINs in order to avoid delays or denials of items on tax returns.